About Remastered

 Item one: A Feature - An editorial, review, or interview that connects to the newsletter's thesis.
 This could be a retrospective on a game, an interview with the developers, gamers, organizations, and journalists who keep the spirit of video game history alive, or ideas I haven't even come up with yet.
 Does any of that apply to you or clients you represent?
 Reach out to me at tomas.joseph.franzese@gmail.com

-Item two: News and Games I’m Playing Roundup - A round-up of the news goings-on of the week and the retro-related games I’ve been playing.
+Item two: What's Old Is News - A round-up of the news goings-on of the week and the retro-related games I’ve been playing.
 I'll prioritize retro-angled stories, but will also cover current events that I think will be etched into the timeline of game history.

-Initially, this will be a free, weekly newsletter, although I will be linking a Ko-fi if you’d like to support my work.
-Depending on its success over time, I may eventually look for ways to monetize it.
-The release schedule is also subject to change with unexpected events, although I will do my best to always hit that deadline.
+Remastered is currently a free weekly newsletter, although I have a Ko-fi if you’d like to support my work.
+I remain open to finding more ways to monetize this newsletter in the future.
+The release schedule is also subject to change with unexpected events, although I will do my best to always hit the weekly deadline.
 I'll communicate any delays or changes in schedule on my Bluesky

-I look forward to your support as I kick off Remastered.
+I look forward to your support of Remastered.
 I've never done anything like this before in my near-decade of work as a journalist, so I'm excited to see what the future holds.
-You can start by checking out my first newsletter, which covers the evolving definition of “retro” in 2026.
+You can start by checking out my first newsletter, which covers the evolving definition of “retro” in 2026

-Anti-Generative AI Statement: I do not plan to use generative AI to write this newsletter.
-Currently, I am subscribed to Grammarly for copy-editing purposes, and that tool constantly suggests AI-generated content for me to use.
-I ignore any suggestions that aren't purely grammar-related.
-My subscription lapses in March, and I don't plan to renew due to the enshittification of Grammarly.
+Anti-Generative AI Statement: I do not use generative AI to write this newsletter.
+Currently, I am subscribed to Grammarly for copy-editing purposes, and I ignore any suggestions that aren't purely grammar-related.
+Otter.ai is used for interview transcription, but I double-check any transcribed audio that makes it into Remastered.

 Special thanks to Myles McNutt and Francesco Franzese for their editing support on this newsletter.